paypal/skipto/index.md

 # SkipTo, version 4.1

+## Important Change to SkipTo.js Development

+SkipTo.js development has been moved to a new repository.
+[SkipTo.js Version 5](https://skipto-landmarks-headings.github.io/page-script-5/) is now available and includes new [bookmarklet](https://skipto-landmarks-headings.github.io/page-script-5/bookmarklets.html) and [browser extensions of SkipTo.js](https://skipto-landmarks-headings.github.io/page-script-5/extensions.html).

 ## by PayPal Accessibility Team and University of Illinois

 See the [Authors](#authors) section for more information.